jborean93/packer-windoze/README.md

 * `opt_packer_setup_password`: (Default: `vagrant`) The password for `opt_packer_setup_username`, this password is also set for the builtin Administrator account even though it is disabled in the image.
 * `opt_packer_setup_product_key`: The product key to use when installing Windows, do not set this unless you know what you are doing.
 * `opt_packer_setup_hyperv_switch`: (Default: `packer-windoze`) The name of the Hyper-V switch to create.
 There shouldn't be a need to change this unless you know what you're doing.
+* `opt_packer_setup_packages`: (Default: `vim`, `sysinternals`) Override the default Chocolatey packages that are installed on each image.
+This should be a list of valid Chocolatey package names that are packes to the `win_chocolatey` module, see the examples for more details.

 To add a post-processor to upload to Vagrant Cloud, add in the following 3 variables;